These states have implemented stay-at-home orders. Here's what that means for you - KTVZ

 After announcing that Louisiana has the fastest growth rate of coronavirus cases in the world, Gov. John Bel Edwards issued a stay-at-home order to help slow the coronavirus spread.

-The order takes effect Monday and ends on April 12, he said.
+The order took effect on March 23 and ends on April 12, he said.

-While state buildings and other essential businesses such as grocery stores, pharmacies and doctors’ offices will remain open, nonessential businesses must close by 5 p.m.
-Monday night.
+While state buildings and other essential businesses such as grocery stores, pharmacies and doctors’ offices will remain open, nonessential businesses were ordered to close.

 Massachusetts

-The order, effective Tuesday at noon until April 7, limits gatherings to 10 people in confined spaces, but does not prohibit gatherings of more than 10 people in an outdoor space, such as a park or athletic field, according to a news release.
+The order, effective March 24 until April 7, limits gatherings to 10 people in confined spaces, but does not prohibit gatherings of more than 10 people in an outdoor space, such as a park or athletic field, according to a news release.

 Michigan

 Gov. Gretchen Whitmer has ordered Michigan residents to stay at home unless they are critical workers.
-The order goes into effect at 12:01 a.m.
-Tuesday and will last for at least the next three weeks, according to a news release from her office.
+The order went into effect March 24 and will last for at least the next three weeks, according to a news release from her office.

 Whitmer is banning gatherings, public and private, of any number of people.
 This does not apply to single households where people may already live together.